The State Of The Dead

 The Pharisees had divided sheol/hades into two compartments to accommodate the righteous "in Abraham's bosom" and the wicked undergoing "curses, scourges, and torments" (I Enoch 22:9-13).
 There are clear points of contact between the language of the parable in Luke and the teaching of the Pharisees.
 Yet despite the borrowing of phraseology, the parable nowhere specifically states that the scenes of reward and punishment described in verses 22-26 occur before the resurrection.
 Though the story may be made to fit the Platonic system of immediate survival at death, it is highly significant that Lazarus and the rich man are not seen as disembodied spirits or souls; but the parable (i.e., at least verses 19 to 26) may also be read quite satisfactorily with the Biblical scheme in mind.
 We do not therefore need to say that Jesus "accommodated" his story to the Pharisaic doctrine of the afterlife.
 An exact program of events is in any case hardly to be expected in a parable.
 Its purpose lies elsewhere.
 To use this story alone as the basis of one's understanding of what happens at death, when so much clear instruction is given in Scripture, is scarcely justifiable.

 He also writes that it would be "quite possible to understand the entire conversation between the dead as poetic imagery similar to the passage in Isaiah 14:9-11 where the dead are represented as speaking to each other" (What Happens When We Die?, p.
 53).
 In any case the passage cannot be used to prove that Jesus endorsed the Platonic view of life after death as a disembodied spirit.
-(Listen to a detailed handling of this by Sean Finnegan on The Byte Show.)
+(See a detailed handling of this by Sean Finnegan at https://restitutio.org/2015/11/10/the-rich-man-and-lazarus/)

 In I Samuel 28 we read of a supposed appearance of Samuel after his death.
 But the woman which Saul consulted had a familiar spirit, according to verses 7 and 8, which impersonated Samuel.
 Having familiar spirits or consulting anyone who did was condemned in the Law of Moses.
 In the vision Samuel seemed to be speaking for God, even predicting Saul's defeat and death.
 But if God actually wanted to deliver a message to Saul, would He have used a method which He Himself had condemned?
 Familiar spirits are lying spirits, and continue to give the illusion of communication with the dead, which is contrary to the truth of God's Word.